 Other Interesting Facts you might enjoy about these sweet little birds:

 - Hummingbirds collect lichens & Spider Web fibers to build their nests.
 They will not use string, yarn or other nesting materials if you put them out, so save those items for the songbirds

-- Hummingbirds have little to no sense of smell and are drawn by bright colors rather than fragrances.
+- Hummingbirds have little to no sense of smell and are drawn by

 - Be sure to put feeders up in early spring and leave them well into late fall.
 It is a MYTH that hummingbirds will not migrate if the food is still available.
 Migration takes place due to their own internal clock and by leaving the feeders up in place, you will be helping any stragglers and ensuring their successful migration.